patrickbwarren/python3-HNC-solver/README.md

 \end{align}
 ```
 where $f(r) = -\text{d}v/\text{d}r$.
 The first terms here are the
-ideal contributions, in units of $k_\text{B} T$.
+ideal contributions, in units of $`k_\text{B} T`$.

-In practice these should usually be calculated with $h(r) =  g(r) - 1$, since the mean-field contributions (i.e. the above
+In practice these should usually be calculated with $h(r) = g(r) - 1$,
-with $g(r) = 1$) can usually be calculated analytically.
-Note that
+since the mean-field contributions (i.e. the above with $g(r) = 1$)
+can usually be calculated analytically.
+Note that in this case an
-in this case an integration by parts shows that the two integrals are
+integration by parts shows that the two integrals are actually the
-actually the same, and are essentially equal to the value of the
+same, and are essentially equal to the value of the potential at the
-potential at the origin in reciprocal space:
+origin in reciprocal space:
 ```math
 \frac{2\pi\rho^2}{3}\int_0^\infty \text{d}r\,r^3 f(r)
 =2\pi\rho^2\int_0^\infty \text{d}r\, r^2\, v(r)